rom1212/eng-notes/terraform/provider.md

   ```
 * when each function is used?
   * terraform plan is according to the resource ID??? not exactly sure.
-* when delete a resource in the config
+* when to delete a resource in the config? when a resource is removed from tf file, e.g. when removing a resource, terraform thinks that "0 to change", and "1 to destroy".
 ```
 An execution plan has been generated and is shown below.
 Resource actions are indicated with the following symbols: